micmejia/bible-dump/AMPC/Luke/Luke 14.md

-Then you will be blessed (happy, fortunate, and [^c]to be envied), because they have no way of repaying you, and you will be recompensed at the resurrection of the just (upright).
+Then you will be blessed (happy, fortunate, and to be envied), because they have no way of repaying you, and you will be recompensed at the resurrection of the just (upright).